nbe95/kc-version/README.md

 We live in a world which is far from perfect.
-Everybody should obviously utilize [Semantic Versioning](http://semver.org/), but every now and then, a client chooses to not stick with standards and cut its own path:
+Everybody should obviously utilize [Semantic Versioning](http://semver.org/), but every now and then, a client chooses to not stick with standards and cut its own path.

     XX.YY.ZZzz-NNNN
     |  |  | |  |